Energy input and output

 The energy is measured, because it is paid for.
 Allocation for fuels and electricity input is calculated according to energy (heat and electricity) required for the production of the different paper grades.
 Allocation of the other fuels, such as diesel oil used for internal transportation, was calculated according to mass production of each paper grade.

-There is no technical reason for differences in energy consumption between Testliner and Wellenstoff.
-However the weighted averages for each paper grade do show differences because different mills are included in the samples.
+There is no technical reason for differences in energy consumption between Testliner and Recycled Fluting.
+However, the weighted averages for each paper grade do show differences because different mills are included in the samples.
 To prevent misunderstanding, the same amounts for energy consumption and emissions to air for both paper grades are reported as their weighted average.